mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 IPIP is the default encapsulation method.

-To change the encapsulation run the command:
+To change the encapsulation, run the following command:

    ```bash
    kubectl edit installation default --kubeconfig ${CLUSTER_NAME}.conf